jimdigriz/oauth2-worker/README.md

      * without this the worker will not fetch fresh tokens until after the original expiry time has elapsed
  * when offline network requests will be queued and not rejected, you should check [`navigator.onLine`](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorOnLine/onLine) in your application before making a call if you want to avoid this
  * using the implicit grant does not provide refresh tokens so login sessions will also be short
-     * your access token is safe as it is transported encrypted before being sent by `.postMessage`

 ## Integration Notes